guyhartstein/GravityGame/techspec.md

 •	Gravity functionality
   o	There are two options for how gravity will work
-    	The entire map flips around and the force of gravity has a sign change 	The player flips and the force of gravity has a sign change
+    	The entire map flips around and the force of gravity has a sign change (True for the player's appearance on the opposite side)
+    	The player flips and the force of gravity has a sign change (True for the side the player controls)

 In animate.js,function handleGrav(p) is used to handle the force of gravity.
 Gravity is handled first, before anything else happens.